codykupf/river-cnn/README.md

 3. Extract features from each of the stream segment images using feature_extract.py
 4. Use cluster.py to identify nearest neighbours for stream segments.

+More details on typical use can be found in the example.py script.

 ## Reference
 Kupferschmidt, C., Binns, A. (May 2021).
 Development of an AI Tool to Identify Reference Reaches for Natural Channel Design.
 Proceedings of the CSCE Anual Conference, Virtual.